minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 === contribution data
 *Determine which financial data to use for analysis - time related or aggregate, the non-used analyses can be found in the Appendix*

+// - Stratmann works with campaign contributions from the electoral campaigns of
+//   house members, i analyse these too, and additionally include votes of only 6 mo.
+//   prior to vote, to accomplish 2 things: acct for 2 votes on methane pollution
+//   safeguards in 115th congress and bec. more accurate, acc to @stratmann-1995 not
+//   only election period before, but current one, next one (all overlap in time of
+//   contribution.)
+//   - *plot* contributions from before (e.g. relevant contributions over time, with
+//     cutoff date, 2012 (misses vote 6mo. prior completely, 2014 right in the middle,
+//     2016 in between))
+//   - *plot* stats of the composition of the 6 mo. prior to vote contributions i.e.
+//     2012 0 contribs, 2014 3000, 2016 2000...
 - sources: opensecrets bulkdata campaign contributions (election data 2012-2022)
 - data were PAC contributions to candidates and individual contributions (to PACs, candidates, etc.) -> source: opensecrets bulk data documentation